Balasubramanian-pg/Power-BI-Interview-Prep/Advanced/Readme.md

     *   Understands the cost implications (Premium capacity vs. Pro).
     *   Admits when they don't know something but explains how they would find the solution.
     *   References **Microsoft Fabric** or modern features (shows they keep learning).

+Here are 35 **additional** deep-thinking, unconventional, and architecturally focused Power BI interview questions.
+These are designed to probe the candidate's understanding of the **engine internals, operational resilience, and strategic architecture** beyond standard development tasks.

+### **Section 1: VertiPaq Engine & Memory Internals**
+1.  **The Sorting Compression Paradox:** You notice that sorting a high-cardinality text column *before* loading it into Power BI improves compression ratios, but adding that same column to a relationship increases memory usage significantly.
+Explain the internal data structure difference between a sorted column and a relationship hash table.
+2.  **Storage Engine vs. Formula Engine Handoff:** Your DAX Studio trace shows a query spending 90% of its time in the Formula Engine (FE) with a tiny datacache returned by the Storage Engine (SE).
+Without changing the DAX logic, what specific modeling changes can you make to force more work onto the Storage Engine?
+3.  **`VALUES` vs. `DISTINCT` Memory Footprint:** In a specific filter context, `VALUES` and `DISTINCT` return the exact same rows, but `VALUES` consumes 5x more memory.
+Explain the internal table structure (including the "Blank" row handling) that causes this discrepancy.
+4.  **Auto Date/Time Hidden Bloat:** You disable Auto Date/Time and your model size drops by 40%.
+Explain exactly what hidden tables Power BI creates when this is enabled and how they impact relationship cardinality evaluation.
+5.  **Relationship Chain Latency:** You have a chain of 1:1 relationships (Table A -> B -> C -> D).
+Query performance is noticeably slower than a direct A -> D relationship.
+Why does the VertiPaq engine traverse each link individually rather than optimizing the path?
+6.  **Materialization Limits:** You use `ADDCOLUMNS` inside a `SUMX` over a million rows.
+At what point does the engine decide to spill to disk vs. keep in memory, and how does this impact gateway refresh stability?
+7.  **The "Blank" Row in VertiPaq:** Every table in VertiPaq has a hidden "Blank" row.
+How does this row interact with `INNER JOIN` logic in DirectQuery vs. `LEFT JOIN` logic in Import mode, and when can it cause data duplication?

+### **Section 2: Advanced Calculation Groups & DAX Context**
+8.  **Calculation Group Precedence Conflict:** You have 'Time Intelligence' and 'Scenario' calculation groups.
+Users report that selecting 'Budget' scenario overrides 'YoY' calculation incorrectly.
+How do you enforce evaluation order without merging the groups into one?
+9.  **Circular Dependency in Calc Groups:** You create a calculation group that references a measure, which implicitly references the calculation group.
+How does the engine detect this loop, and is there a valid architectural pattern to resolve it without removing the logic?
+10. **`ALLSELECTED` Nested Context:** In a matrix with Row and Column subtotals, `ALLSELECTED` behaves differently on the Grand Total vs. Row Total.
+Explain the iteration context and filter shadowing causing this behavior.
+11. **`ISFILTERED` vs. `ISCROSSFILTERED`:** In a model with bidirectional filtering, `ISFILTERED` returns TRUE but `ISCROSSFILTERED` returns FALSE for the same column.
+Explain the filter context origin (Direct vs. Propagated) causing this.
+12. **`KEEPFILTERS` Interaction:** You have a slicer and a visual filter.
+You use `KEEPFILTERS` in a measure.
+How does this change the intersection vs. replacement of the filter context, and when does it cause unexpected blank results?
+13. **Context Transition in Calculated Tables:** You use `CALCULATE` inside a calculated table definition.
+Does this trigger context transition?
+If there is no row context, what filter context is applied?
+14. **Dynamic Format String Logic:** You need a measure that shows "K" for thousands and "M" for millions dynamically based on the value.
+How do you implement this without breaking the underlying numeric value used for sorting and totals?
+15. **`TREATAS` Performance Penalty:** You use `TREATAS` to create a virtual relationship.
+Performance is 10x slower than a physical relationship.
+What is the engine doing differently during filter propagation that causes this overhead?

+### **Section 3: DirectQuery, Hybrid & Query Folding**
+16. **DirectQuery Pushdown Failure:** You write a simple DAX measure, but SQL Profiler shows complex SQL generated.
+Which specific DAX functions are known to break query folding in DirectQuery, and how do you verify this without Profiler?
+17. **`CROSSFILTER('None')` in DirectQuery:** You use `CROSSFILTER` to disable a relationship.
+In DirectQuery, this forces a specific SQL join type.
+Which one, and why is it computationally expensive compared to Import mode?
+18. **SQL NULL vs. Power BI BLANK:** In DirectQuery, a SQL `NULL` behaves differently than a Power BI `BLANK` in a join condition.
+How does this affect inner vs. outer joins generated by the engine?
+19. **`USERELATIONSHIP` & Aggregation Tables:** You define an aggregation table.
+When you use `USERELATIONSHIP` to switch dates, the aggregation table is ignored.
+Why does the inactive relationship break the aggregation match?
+20. **Late-Arriving Dimension Handling:** Your Incremental Refresh policy loads new facts daily.
+A new product category is created today, but facts for it existed yesterday.
+How do you backfill the dimension relationship without re-refreshing the entire fact table?
+21. **Hybrid Table Consistency:** You have a Composite Model (Import + DirectQuery).
+You notice data discrepancy between the two for the same date.
+How do you debug the storage mode boundary to ensure consistency?
+22. **Query Folding & Privacy Levels:** You are combining data from a SQL Server (Private) and a Web API (Public).
+You get a Formula.Firewall error.
+Changing privacy levels fixes it but raises security concerns.
+What is the secure architectural fix?
+23. **DirectQuery & Time Zones:** You store UTC timestamps.
+Users in NY and London see different "Today" values.
+How do you handle the "Today" filter logic in DirectQuery without storing multiple date columns?
+24. **Aggregation Table Mismatch:** Your aggregation table is not being hit by the engine, and queries are going straight to the detailed DirectQuery source.
+What are three subtle reasons (besides mapping) why the engine ignores the aggregation?
+25. **`SUMMARIZE` vs. `SUMMARIZECOLUMNS`:** Microsoft recommends `SUMMARIZECOLUMNS` over `SUMMARIZE`.
+In what specific DAX pattern is `SUMMARIZE` still required or superior in a DirectQuery model?

+### **Section 4: Operational Resilience & Architecture**
+26. **Designing for Source Failure:** Your SQL source goes down during refresh.
+How do you configure the dataset to retain the last successful load rather than wiping the data or showing an error to users?
+27. **Capacity Throttling Graceful Degradation:** Your Premium capacity is throttled during month-end close.
+How do you design the report to inform users of "Delayed Data" rather than showing a spinner forever?
+28. **Silent Dataflow Failure:** Your dataflow refresh says "Success" but the table is empty because the source filter changed.
+How do you implement a "Row Count Check" failure condition in the pipeline?
+29. **Multi-Geo Data Residency:** You have EU and US data.
+EU data cannot leave EU servers.
+How do you create a global consolidated report without violating GDPR data residency rules?
+30. **Schema Drift Resilience:** Your source system adds a column every week.
+Your Power Query breaks because of explicit column references.
+How do you design a "schema-agnostic" loading pattern in M?
+31. **Power BI as Orchestrator:** You need to trigger an Azure Data Factory pipeline when a Power BI dataflow refresh completes.
+What are the race condition risks, and how do you handle authentication securely?
+32. **Write-Back Transactional Integrity:** You implement write-back using Power Automate.
+Two users update the same record simultaneously.
+How do you handle locking or concurrency conflicts?
+33. **Embedded RLS Identity Mapping:** Your embedded app users are not in Azure AD.
+You need to map their app login to Power BI RLS roles dynamically.
+How do you pass this identity without exposing it in the URL?
+34. **Meta-Analysis of Tenant:** You need to build a report showing which datasets are consuming the most memory.
+Which DMVs or API endpoints do you query, and how do you handle authentication?
+35. **The "Unsolveable" Performance Issue:** You have optimized everything (model, DAX, source).
+It's still slow.
+What external factors (network, gateway, capacity, visual complexity) do you investigate next, and in what order?

+---

+### **Interviewer Guide: Evaluating "Deep Thinking" Answers**

+For this level of question, you are not looking for textbook definitions.
+You are looking for **war stories** and **architectural philosophy**.

+*   **The "It Depends" Indicator:** A senior professional knows that `SUMMARIZECOLUMNS` is better *unless* you need specific legacy behavior.
+If they give absolute answers, they may lack real-world troubleshooting experience.
+*   **Engine Awareness:** Look for mentions of **Storage Engine (SE)** vs. **Formula Engine (FE)**.
+A 4-year pro should know that pushing work to the SE is the key to performance.
+*   **Operational Mindset:** Questions about failure (Q26, Q27, Q28) test if they build reports for *production* or just for *development*.
+A junior builds for success; a senior builds for failure.
+*   **Security Nuance:** For RLS/Geo questions, ensure they understand the legal/compliance implications, not just the technical toggle.
+*   **Tooling:** They should mention **DAX Studio**, **VertiPaq Analyzer**, **SQL Profiler**, or **Power BI Admin APIs**.
+If they only use the Power BI Desktop UI, they haven't done deep optimization.
+*   **Honesty:** For Q35 ("Unsolveable Issue"), the best answer is knowing when to escalate to Microsoft Support or when to admit a architectural refactor is needed rather than tweaking DAX.